StreamController/docs/docs/installation.md

 ##GitHub
 1. System Dependencies

+    Please follow the guide that matches your distro the most:
     ??? info "Arch Linux"
         On Arch Linux (and possibly other distros) you may need to install the following system packages using the distribution specific package manager:
         ```
         xdg-desktop-portal xdg-desktop-portal-gtk libportal libportal-gtk4
         ```

     ??? info "Ubuntu Linux"
         On Ubuntu Linux (tested on 24.04.1 LTS) you may need to install the following system packages using the distribution specific package manager:
         ```
         gir1.2-xdpgtk4-1.0 libgirepository1.0-dev libportal-gtk4-1 libportal-gtk4-dev
         ```

 2. Clone StreamController from [GitHub](https://github.com/Core447/StreamController) by typing:
     ```sh